gocardless/http-api-design/README.md

 ## Error handling
 Error responses should include a message for the user, internal error type (corresponding to some specific internally determined constant, which must be represented as a string), links where developers can find more info.

 There must only be one top level error.
-If many things are wrong, these should be returned in turn.
+Errors should be returned in turn.
 This makes internal error logic simpler.
 It also makes it easier for API consumers to deal with errors.

 Validation and resource errors are nested in the top level error under `errors`.
-Bulk errors follow the same format as validation errors with an added fields indicating which request object caused the error.

 The error is nested in `error` to make it possible to add, for example, deprecation errors on successful requests.

 The HTTP status `code` is used as a top level error, `type` is used a sub error.
 Nested `errors` may have more specific `type` errors like `invalid_field`.

+### Separete formatting errors from errors the integration should handle
+Formatting errors include field presence, length etc. Returned when the data you have passed is wrong.

+An error that should be handled in the integration could be when attempting to create a payment against a mandate and the mandate has expired.
+This is a edge case that needs handling in the API integraion.
+Do not mask these errors as validation errors.
+Always return these types of errors as a top level error.

-## Top level error
+### Top level error
 Top level errors MUST implement `request_id`, `type`, `code`,`message`.
 `type` MUST be specific to the error.
 `message` MUST be specific.
 Top level errors MAY implement `documentation_url`, `request_url `, `id `.
+Only return `id` for server errors (5xx).
+The id should point to the exception you track internally.

 ```json
 {